Wendy Choo

 Karen Yu (born January 18, 1992) is an American professional wrestler.
-She is signed to WWE, where she performs on the NXT and Evolve brands under the ring name Wendy Choo.
-She is also known for working with Ring of Honor (ROH) and on the independent circuit as Karen Q and for working with WWE as Mei Ying.
+She is best known for her time in WWE, where she performed on the NXT and Evolve brands under the ring name Wendy Choo.

+Yu started her career in 2014, working on the independent circuit as Karen Q, most notably appearing for Ring of Honor.
+In 2018 she began to work with WWE during the Mae Young Classic, signing a contract with the promotion the next year.
+She spent her WWE tenure wrestling the NXT and Evolve brand (as Mei Ying and later as Wendy Choo) and winning the WWE Evolve Women's Championship before leaving WWE in 2026.

 Early life

 Yu was born on January 18, 1992 in New York City, New York.
 She grew up in the Bayside, Queens neighborhood of New York City, attending Benjamin N. Cardozo High School.
 Yu participated in gymnastics from the age of five.
 Yu received an NCAA Division II scholarship for volleyball, earning a bachelor's degree in physical education from Queens College and a master's degree in teaching from Lehman College.
 While attending Queens College, she played volleyball for the Queens Knights.
 Before becoming a full-time professional wrestler, Yu taught physical education at Fiorello H. LaGuardia High School and coached gymnastics at Benjamin N. Cardozo High School.